ifIMust/room_generator/README.md

 # room_generator
 ## Description
-room_generator is a service that generates small 2D "rooms" in json format.
+room_generator is a service that generates 2D "rooms" in JSON format.
 This is useful for e.g. procedural roguelike/dungeon games if the rooms are aggregated into a larger level.
 It is intended for use with [level_generator](https://github.com/ifIMust/level_generator) (not yet released).

 Depending on request criteria, it may create a rectangle, circle, or ellipse shape.
 Walls have closed diagonals.

 room_generator runs in Google App Engine.
-You can deploy it to your own application or [try it here](https://trogue.wm.r.appspot.com/).
+You can deploy it to your own application or [try it here](https://room-dot-trogue.wm.r.appspot.com/).

 ## Usage
 To generate a room with height 11 and width 7, GET `/?h=11&w=7`.
-[Try it](https://trogue.wm.r.appspot.com/?h=11&w=7).
+[Try it](https://room-dot-trogue.wm.r.appspot.com/?h=11&w=7).

 `h` and `w` have a minimum size of 3 and default of 3.